leslie-alldridge/interview-questions-eda/README.md

 Try asking things like "what is a recent challenge the team have overcome?" "is there a budget for team building activities?" "will there be learning material and support in place when a new technology is required?"

+### During the interview

+If everything is going well, then my only advice is to send a message through to thank them for their time.
+After 1.5 - 2 weeks if you hear nothing back, kindly follow up.

+Things are awkward or going wrong?
+If this is the company you want to work for, let them know the truth.
+Use a recovery line (I'm assuming you've prepared these as part of standard interview prep).

+E.g. "The answer to xyz I provided earlier wasn't one I'm confident with.
+I'm happy to research it later today and provide an answer to you."

+"Sorry about the mistake earlier, I've thought about the question again and the answer has come to mind"

+"I'm not too sure what the answer is, but I know xyz talks to zyx and I'd just need to confirm that the api supports a payload in this format"

+### Job offer

+You can decide which offer is best.
+Once you get a job, help others out.
+Evangelism is highly regarded.
+Google it if you're unsure what it is. (link here https://medium.com/@codepo8/what-does-a-developer-evangelist-advocate-do-3ad936dff3e4)

+No offer / rejected?
+That's fine.
+You should have been coding and learning daily in the meantime so your future applications will be way better than what you submitted for this current role.
+Keep stepping forward and growing, eventually you'll be staring into intermediate roles and will end up landing a job way above what you considered possible (due to continual hard work and dediciation throughout job applications).